MaazJawaid/MaazJawaid/README.md

 # Welcome to My GitHub Profile!

 ## 👋 About Me
 Hello!
 I’m full stack developer, I specialize in creating robust and dynamic applications using the MERN stack (MongoDB, Express, React, Node.js).
 My experience spans the entire software development lifecycle, from design and development to deployment.
-I recently graduated from NED University with a degree in Computer Information Systems Engineering.
+I graduated from NED University with a degree in Computer Information Systems Engineering.

 ## 🛠 Projects